Generativenets/MAGIC/README.md

 # MAGIC

-MAGIC(Model-agnostic Efficient Graph Inference) is a model agnostic efficient inference method for nodes on an updated graph.
+MAGIC is a model agnostic efficient inference method for deriving node embedding on an updated graph.

 ## Application Scenario